samesense/pathopredictor/docs/meeting_082217.md

 ### plan
 * annotate w/ missense-badness
 * try to predict using domain status and missese badness vs mis-sense badness alone
 * why does lof not work? why so many vars in these few lof domains?
 B/c it is none?
 Yes, perhaps.
+Can ignore this.
 * annotate exac freqs for init data
+* email for mtr scores
+* use vus as denominator as well